Important notice for investors

 (b) have a gross income for each of the last two financial years of at least $250,000.

 Alternatively, a person or entity who invests where the purchase price of the product is at least $500,000 is also classified as a sophisticated investor.

 A professional investor in this context is usually a financial services licensee or a person or entity who controls gross assets of at least $10 million (please note that there are other types of professional investors but we have not included a complete list here).

 If you’re still unsure about whether you are a retail or wholesale investor, please consult your accountant.

 How does the new CSF legislation work for an investor?

 More Australians will soon be able to invest in unlisted companies via Enable Funding

-- An unconditional ‘cooling off’ period for retail investors to withdraw from a CSF offer within five business days of their application;
+- Unconditional ‘cooling off’ period for retail CSF investors within 5 business days of their application